noelinemigeon/LUT-full-stack-course/README.md

-# LUT-full-stack-course

-Student name : Noëline MIGEON
+# LUT-full-stack-course - Noëline MIGEON

 This repository is divided into 6 folders.
 These 4 folders are the exercises from the tutorials:
 - angular-crash-course